Unboxed-Software/solana-course/content/interact-with-wallets.md

 If you don’t already have it, download the [Phantom browser extension](https://phantom.app/download).
 At the time of writing, it supports Chrome, Brave, Firefox, and Edge browsers, so you’ll also need to have one of those browsers installed.
 Follow Phantom’s instructions for creating a new account and a new wallet.

-Once you have a wallet, click the settings gear on the bottom left in the Phantom UI.
+Once you have a wallet, click the settings gear on the bottom right in the Phantom UI.
 Scroll down and click on the line item “Change Network” and select “Devnet.”
 This ensures that Phantom will be connected to the same network we’ll be using in this demo.

 ### 2. Download the starter code

 Download the starter code for this project [here](https://github.com/Unboxed-Software/solana-ping-frontend/tree/starter).
 This project is a simple Next.js application.
 It’s mostly empty except for the `AppBar` component.
 We’ll build the rest throughout this demo.

 You can see its current state with the command `npm run dev` in the console.

 ### 3. Wrap the app in context providers